monadius/vscode-hol-light/README.md

 If a project uses special commands for importing dependencies or for proving theorems, then it is possible to inform the parser about these commands by editing `hol-light.customImports`, `hol-light.customDefinitions`, or `hol-light.customTheorems` options.

+Completion suggestions are also provided for imports after `needs`, `loads`, `loadt` and custom import commands.
+By default, suggestions do not appear automatically inside strings.
+One needs to trigger completion suggestions with `Ctrl + Space` after typing `needs "` (or other import commands).
+It is also possible to enable completion suggestions for all strings by changing the configuration option `Editor: Quick Suggestions` (`"editor.quickSuggestions": { "strings": "on" }`).

 ## Commands

 All commands can be invoked from the command palette or by pressing the corresponding keyboard shortcuts.